ContextBolt SEO Free for 7 days. Keyword data, Google SERPs and backlinks, inside Claude. SEO data inside Claude. Start free trial

 How to set up a founder-first alternative in five minutes

-- Name your competitors.
-Tell your agent “watch acme.com, rival.io, matter.com”.
+3. Name your competitors: Tell your agent “watch acme.com, rival.io, matter.com.”
 Up to five.
 A cap keeps the briefings sharp.

-- Get an instant baseline.
-Ask for a teardown and your agent reads every surface right now, so you get value on day one instead of waiting for the first change.
+4. Give it context and run a first read: One sentence about your product, then ask your agent to read every surface right now, so you get value on day one instead of waiting for the first change.

-- Then do nothing.
-Nightly checks run on their own.
-A briefing lands every Monday when something real happened and stays silent when nothing did.
+5. Then let it run: Nightly checks happen on their own once the watcher is wired up.
+Ask for a briefing whenever you want one.
 Before you connect any server, it is worth knowing what a server can and cannot reach.

 So which one should a founder pick